dadx25565-afk/Steve/README.md

 - Prevents conflicts when placing blocks
 - Handles reassignment when Steves finish

-It's all deterministic and server-side, so there's no weird race conditions or synchronization issues.
+It's all server-side, so there's no synchronization issues.

 **Project Structure:**
 ```